The Girl from the Other Side: Siúil, a Rún: Manga

 The Girl from the Other Side: Siúil, a Rún won the "Shōnen Tournament 2017" by the editorial staff of the French website manga-news.
+It was ranked 20th at the third Next Manga Awards in the print category.
 It was nominated for the Best Comic award at the 45th Angoulême International Comics Festival in 2018.
 The first volume was included on the list of Great Graphic Novels for Teens selected by the American Library Association's YALSA division in 2018; the third, fourth, and fifth volumes were included on the same list in 2019.

 Film

 The feature-length film was nominated for the Feature Films Competition at the 9th New Chitose International Animation Film Festival in 2022.
 Additionally, the short-length film competed in the Films/Videos Made for Young Audiences category of the Ottawa International Animation Festival's digital event in 2020.